A Cocycle Model for Topological and Lie Group Cohomology: The Comparison Theorem via soft modules

 \begin{remark} Whereas all preceding cohomology theories fit into the framework of the Comparison Theorem, bounded continuous cohomology \cite{Monod01Continuous-bounded-cohomology-of-locally-compact-groups,Monod06An-invitation-to-bounded-cohomology} does not.
 First of all, this concept considers locally compact $G$ and Banach space coefficients $A$, whence all of the above cohomology theories agree to give $H^{n}_{\globc}(G,A)$.
 The bounded continuous cohomology $H^{n}_{\bc}(G,A)$ is the cohomology of the sub complex of bounded continuous functions $(C_{\bc}(G^{n},A),\dgp)$.
 Thus there is a natural comparison map

 which is obviously an isomorphism for compact $G$.
 However, bounded cohomology unfolds its strength not before considering non-compact groups, where the above map is in general not an isomorphism \cite[Ch.\ 9]{Monod01Continuous-bounded-cohomology-of-locally-compact-groups}, even not for Lie groups \cite[Ex.\ 9.3.11]{Monod01Continuous-bounded-cohomology-of-locally-compact-groups}.
-In fact, bounded cohomology is \emph{designed} to make the above map \emph{not} into an isomorphism in order to measure the deviation of $G$ from being compact. \end{remark}
+In fact, bounded cohomology is \emph{designed} to make the above map \emph{not} into an isomorphism for measuring the deviation of $G$ from being compact. \end{remark}

 \begin{tabsection} Despite the last example, the properties of the Comparison Theorem seem to be the essential ones for a large class of important concepts of cohomology groups for topological groups.
 We thus give it the following name. \end{tabsection}